Sandra Marsh & Associates

 Captivated by movies since childhood, Greg Weimerskirch began his film career as an apprentice at George Lucas’ Industrial Light & Magic.
 Inspired

 Greg has collaborated with many of the leading directors of our time, including Ron Howard, Richard Linklater, Gus Van Sant, and Denzel Washington.
-He is currently designing The Last Days of Ptolemy Grey based on the novel by Walter Mosley.
+He recently designed The Last Days of Ptolemy Grey based on the novel by Walter Mosley.
 The project, produced by Apple Studios, stars Samuel L. Jackson, who also serves as producer.
 The story spans nearly nine decades and required many period sets, including the construction of a 1930s Mississippi town.
 Ptolemy's apartment, which plays a central role in the story, went through several character transformations from the 1970s to present day.

 Greg’s work as an art director was also featured in A Beautiful Day in the Neighborhood, directed by Marielle Heller and starring Tom Hanks as Mr. Rogers.
 His efforts on the film garnered an Art Directors Guild nomination for outstanding production design and involved recreating the world of Mister Rogers’ Neighborhood in exact detail.

 His other film credits include Hillbilly Elegy, directed by Ron Howard and starring Glenn Close and Amy Adams, and the Oscar nominated film Fences, directed by and starring Denzel Washington.
 Additional projects include Where’d You Go, Bernadette, Mindhunter, The Fault In Our Stars, Southpaw, and The Perks of Being A Wallflower.